jeffreydekker/jeffreydekker/README.md

   - 🤔 I’m looking for endorsements and link ups
   - 💬 Ask me about anything full-stack related
   - 📫 How to reach me: https://www.linkedin.com/in/jeffrey-dekker-2a8bb4108/
   - ⚡ Fun fact: I was actually a guitarist in a previous life!
-Look me up on IG: jeffreydagger
+Look me up on IG: <em>jeffreydagger</em>
 </div>

 <br>